 Personal Social Health Education and Citizenship

-PSHEC is sometimes taught as a timetabled lesson such as discussing health in Science or friendship in ‘circle time’, but is also embedded into school life.
+PSHE is sometimes taught as a timetabled lesson such as discussing health in Science or friendship in ‘circle time’, but is also embedded into school life.
 As part of citizenship, our children also learn about British values of democracy; the rule of law; individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-Although we may not use the term British values (as we already have our Christian values); the children learn about these as part of their social, moral, spiritual and cultural development.
+Our British values live alongside and intertwine with our Christian values and the children learn about these as part of their social, moral, spiritual and cultural development.

 Foundation Stage curriculum

 There are three prime and four specific areas of development in the early Years Foundation Stage curriculum.
 These are:

 - Personal, Social, Emotional Development